ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ## [Read (0x02)](#read-0x02)

 ### Description
-  - Instruction to read a value from [Control Table]
+  - Reads a specified value from the [Control Table].
+  - Read Instructions are not executed when sent to the Broadcast ID(254 (0xFE))

-  - Method of expressing negative number data : This is different for each product, so please refer to the e-manual of the corresponding product
+  **WARNING**: The method of expressing negative numbers data fields may differ for each product.
+Please refer to the eManual page for your specific product for more information.
-  - Read Instruction does not respond to Broadcast ID(254 (0xFE))
+  {: .notice--warning}

-  **Note**: If requesting the response for the excess range of its Control Table, the Status packet will fill [Access Error](#error) in its error field, and return the packet with no parameters.
+  **Note**: If the requested item is outside the range of the Control Table, the returned Status packet will include an [Access Error](#error) in its error field, and return with with no parameters.
   {: .notice}

 ### Packet Parameters